TDRoss/JFPL-Optimization/README.md

   after replacing `MY_TEAM_ID` with your team id.
   Copy the content of the page into `data/team.json` file, by creating one.

-Note: the HiGHS (default), CBC, and SCIP solvers are installed with this project.
+Note: the HiGHS (default) and CBC solvers are installed with this project.
 If you would like to try other solvers, please see the JuMP [documentation](https://jump.dev/JuMP.jl/stable/packages/solvers/) on what is available and their installation dependencies.

 ## Instructions